finlaycampbell/WhatsAppR/Readme.md

 To import a conversation of interest into WhatsAppR:

--select the conversation on the mobile WhatsApp app -select additional options -> 'More' -> 'Email chat' -email the conversation to yourself
+-select the conversation on the mobile WhatsApp app <br />
+-select additional options -> 'More' -> 'Email chat' <br />
+-email the conversation to yourself <br />
 -download the .txt file and provide the file path as an argument to WhatsAppR

 ### Maintainer: